-Table 39 describes the Billing Correlation ID field (BCID).
+Table 35 describes the Billing Correlation ID field (BCID).
 The RKS, or some other back office application, uses the BCID to correlate Event Messages that are generated for a single transaction.
 It is one of the fields in the Event Message Header attribute.
 The BCID is unique for each transaction in the network.
 All Event Messages with the same BCID SHOULD be sent to the same primary RKS except in failover circumstances in which case the Event Messages MUST be sent to secondary RKS.

-Table 39.
+Table 35.
 BCID Field Description

 Field Name Semantics Value Type Length Timestamp High-order 32 bits of NTP time reference Unsigned integer 4 bytes Element_ID Network wide unique identifier 5 digits (statically configured element number unique within an IPCablecom domain in the range of 0-99,999) Right justified, space padded ASCII character string 8 bytes Time_Zone Identifies daylight savings time and offset from universal time (UTC).
-ASCII character string Daylight Savings Time: 1 byte 0 = Standard Time 1 Dyto 1 = Daylight Savings The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months).
-Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g., RKS) needs to correctly calculate local time based on knowledge of the area(s) in which the subscriber and the network element reside.
-7 bytes UTC offset: + HHMMSS The offset is reported from the network element (CMS/MGC/CMTS) point of view; not based on the subscriber point of view The UTC offset represents the time offset from universal time (formerly called Greenwich Mean Time, or GMT) when standard time is in effect and MUST NOT change on transition into or out of daylight-saving-time.
+Daylight Savings Time: 0 = Standard Time 1 = Daylight Savings The Daylight-Savings Time indicator MUST be set to a value of 1 if the network element is in a region that implements DST and then only during the daylight-saving-time period (usually the summer months).
+Since there may be areas in which the daylight-saving-time offset indicates a time-change other than 1 hour, the receiving system (e.g. RKS) needs to correctly calculate local time based on knowledge of the area(s) in which the subscriber and the network element reside.
+ASCII character string 1 byte

+UTC offset: + HHMMSS The offset is reported from the network element (CMS/MGC/CMTS) point of view; not based on the subscriber point of view.
+The UTC offset represents the time offset from universal time (formerly called Greenwich Mean Time, or GMT) when standard time is in effect and MUST NOT change on transition into or out of daylight-saving-time.
 For example: The Time_Zone field of a network element in Boston in December is "0-050000".
-The same network element in Boston in July is "1-050000".

-Field Name Semantics Value Type Length Event_Counter Monotonically increasing for each transaction.
-For the purpose of this standard, monotonically increasing Event_Counter is to be interpreted as a increasing number that is greater than the preceding number.
+The same network element in Boston in July is "1-0500000".
+7 bytes Event_Counter Monotonically increasing for each transaction.
+For the purpose of this specification, monotonically increasing Event_Counter is to be interpreted as an increasing number that is greater than the preceding number.
 Unsigned integer 4 bytes

-The Related_Call_Billing_Correlation_ID attribute structure is shown in Table 39.
+The Related Call Billing Correlation ID attribute structure is shown in Table 35.